Golden Ratio Pyramid (s)

 The Golden Ratio or Phi (Φ)

 Every pyramid has two separate slopes; a face slope, and an edge slope.
 The face slope is measured along any of the four flat sides of a pyramid, while the edge slope is measured along any of the four edges.
-Generally, when we speak of pyramid’s slope, we are speaking of the face.
+Generally, when we speak of a pyramid’s slope, we are speaking of the face, though related angles are also relevant when comparing designs.
 It is the face slope that determines a golden ratio pyramid (which includes Giza and Nubian pyramids).

 More on the Golden Ratio

 The Golden Ratio is a special relationship found throughout nature.
-It is special because it allows nature to multiply and expand while remaining true to itself.
+It is special because it allows nature to multiply and expand while remaining true to itself, forming what many describe as sacred ratios.
 Both Giza and Nubian pyramids celebrate and embody this ratio, expressing an energetic reminder towards those same patterns of integrity and balance inherent in our own nature.
 When we build copper pyramids, we take care that they reflect this special ratio.
 When they are set and wire made taught, the slope should be correct to within 1/8 inch.

 Pyramids Sacred Geometry

 Pyramids Sacred Geometry: Although the math of the Golden Ratio may be difficult for us to wrap our heads around, it is clearly observable in the image above that each subsequent square (moving outward in the spiral) is proportionately related to those previous.
-Hence, as Lundy puts it (below)… "the ratio of the lesser part to the greater part is the same as the ratio of the greater part to the whole."
+This proportional continuity helps illustrate why geometry focus plays such a central role in pyramid design.
+Hence, as Lundy puts it (below)… “the ratio of the lesser part to the greater part is the same as the ratio of the greater part to the whole.”

 “1:Φ, where Φ, or phi, can be either 0.618 or 1.618 (more exactly .61803399.. .).
 Importantly, Φ divides a line so that the ratio of the lesser part to the greater part is the same as the ratio of the greater part to the whole.
 No other proportion behaves so elegantly around unity. Φ appears predominantly in organic life.”